 - fund projects that are provided for in school or district budgets.

-Required Match: All applications require a full match.
-The match may be in-kind or cash.
+Required Match: All applications require a full cash match.

-Please give careful attention to the timeline of your grant.
 Applications that include activities scheduled prior to the date of notification will not be considered.
 All grant applicants will be notified in writing.
-Please do not contact the Foundation regarding the status of your application prior to the notification date.
+Please do not contact the Foundation regarding the status of your application.

 - Applicants must be practicing teachers/administrators employed by the Davis School District who are actively involved in the instruction of students or related support services.